aertslab/pySCENIC/README.md

 # pySCENIC

-pySCENIC is a lightning-fast python implementation of the SCENIC pipeline (Single-CEll regulatory Network Inference and Clustering) which enables biologists to infer Gene Regulatory Networks and cell types from single-cell RNA-seq data. pySCENIC can be run on a single desktop machine but easily scales to multi-core clusters to analyze thousands of cells in no time.
+pySCENIC is a lightning-fast python implementation of the SCENIC pipeline (Single-CEll regulatory Network Inference and Clustering) which enables biologists to infer transcription factors, Gene Regulatory Networks and cell types from single-cell RNA-seq data. pySCENIC can be run on a single desktop machine but easily scales to multi-core clusters to analyze thousands of cells in no time.